DesmetQuentin/pyseasters/docs/user_guide/rain_gauge.rst

 * ``metadata`` contains station metadata for all the stations in ``data.columns``.
-  This includes "lat" and "lon" for latitude and longitude, respectively, "elevation" and "station_name" which, depending on the source and the country, includes a standard name (e.g., the city), a postal code, etc.
+  This includes "lat" and "lon" for latitude and longitude, respectively, "elevation" and "station_name" which, depending on the source and the station, may contain more specific information than just a city name, between square brackets (for this example, you may refer to this documentation's page on the :ref:`GHCNd dataset <ghcnd>`).

 .. note::